abend0c1/da/README.md

 * ## ("*comment*")
-  Inserts a comment into the generated source file with the format:
+  Inserts a section comment into the generated source file with the format:

     ```
     ************************************************************************